yug-sinha/DICE_REVIEWS/README.md

 - **ChatGPT**: For assistance in generating parts of this README.

 ---

-Feel free to customize this README file further to suit your project's needs!
-If you have any questions or need additional help, let me know.

 Source: Conversation with Copilot, 11/6/2024
 (1) Calculate Web App Development Cost On Your Own in 2024 - Monocubed. https://www.monocubed.com/blog/web-app-development-cost/.